Lednerb/bilberry-hugo-theme/v4/README.md

 Follow instructions on [Giscus](https://giscus.app/) website.
 Once you complete the prerequisites for your GitHub repository and select a discussion category, values for `giscusRepositoryId` and `giscusCategoryId` will be automatically generated.
-Then, in the `config.toml` file, set the `giscus` parameter to `true` and the properties mentioned above, respectively:
+Then, in the `hugo.toml` file, set the `giscus` parameter to `true` and the properties mentioned above, respectively:

 ```toml
 #[...]